2. I need some more info on ISO 9001 - costs, time, resources.

 This fee includes:

 You will need to be re-certified after three years and new audit fees paid.
 The price charged by most certification companies is based on the number of employees in your company.
 There is a sliding fee scale set by each national certifying body.
-Certification fees can range upwards from a low of around $4000 for the three year compliance cycle.
+Certification fees can range upwards from a low of around $5000 for first year in the three year compliance cycle.

 Small businesses can generally manage to achieve accreditation in about 10 to 16 weeks.
 Larger organisations may need up to 9 months, or more.
 The time taken to achieve certification can vary from organisation to organisation and depends on: